Is your pan warping on induction? Here's how to prevent it

 • Dutch oven – keeps its shape and your stew warm.

-A pan isn't a robot – you don't want it to go haywire either.
-Follow these tips and warpers don't stand a chance:
+A pan is no robot – you don’t want it to run wild either.
+Follow these tips and warpers won’t stand a chance:

 • Never heat your pan empty on full power.

-• Start slowly and build up the temperature.
+• Start gently and build up the temperature.

-• Let your pan cool down before you clean it.
+• Let your pan cool down before cleaning it.

 Want to avoid bad buys?
-Then pay attention to:
+Watch out for:

-• A thick, magnetic base – palpable and visible.
+• A thick, magnetic base – both tangible and visible.

-• No exaggerated claims like "indestructible" (not even with us).
+• No exaggerated claims like “indestructible” (not even from us).

-Our pans are developed for those who choose consciously.
-For sustainability, quality and style.
-We promise no magic, but a smart match with your hob – as long as you treat them as kitchen buddies, not as superheroes.
-This way, your pan stays in top shape, just like your recipes.
+Our pots and pans are made for those who choose consciously.
+For sustainability, quality, and style.
+We don’t promise magic, but a smart match with your hob – as long as you treat them like kitchen mates, not superheroes.
+That way your pan stays in top shape, just like your recipes.

-Already stuck with a wobbler?
-Then it can often still be used on gas or ceramic.
-But for induction, you want stability.
+Already got a wobbler?
+It might still work on gas or ceramic.
+But for induction you want stability.
 Time for an upgrade?
-Then you now know what to look for – and where to find them.
+Now you know what to look for – and where to find them.

 Induction + wrong pan = frustration.
-But with the right knowledge and a little care, your pan stays nicely in shape.
-Choose reliable quality from Cook & Pan – no promises that are too good to be true, but a pan that suits you.
+But with the right knowledge and a bit of care, your pan stays nicely in shape.
+Choose reliable quality from Cook & Pan – no promises too good to be true, but a pan that fits you.

 Duurzame pannen: waar moet je op letten?